 2012/13 - Nominated

-The Warwick Awards for Teaching Excellence for Postgraduate Research students (WATEPGR) gives students and staff the opportunity to recognise and celebrate excellent teaching by postgraduate research students and it is fantastic to not only recieve nominations but to take home a prize for the 2013-14 year.
+The Warwick Awards for Teaching Excellence for Postgraduate Research students (WATEPGR) gives students and staff the opportunity to recognise and celebrate excellent teaching by postgraduate research students and it is fantastic to not only recieve nominations but to take home a prize for the 2013-14 and 2016-17 years.

 Applied Imagination, Module Co-Convenor and facilitator, 2014-2016